Workflow Basics

 echo "Script"

-- name: explicit-name # Explicit name
+- id: explicit_name # Explicit name

 command: echo "Third step"